-Unable to work due to injury or illness?
+Are you unable to work due to injury or illness?
 You may be able to access your Superannuation early.
 You also do not need to prove that the injury or illness was caused by someone else or that it is work related.

 Most superannuation funds provide insurance cover for Total and Permanent Disablement (TPD), Death or Income Protection.
 You may also be able to access your superannuation account balance prior to the usual retirement age if you are permanently incapacitated from working.

 Turner Freeman Lawyers can help you with your Superannuation, Disability & Insurance compensation claims.
 We can also help you contest, challenge or dispute a rejected claim on a 'No Win No Fee' basis.

 Our Superannuation, Disability & Insurance claims department is led by Adam Tayler, who has over 20 years experience in all facets of Superannuation matters.
 Adam and his team have helped many individuals and businesses in disputes with insurance companies and will help you take the worry out of making a claim.

 We can assist you in all of the following areas: